WHY COUNTING CALORIES IS A MISTAKE

 The quality of the calories going in can affect the number of calories being burned off.”
-Dr. Ludwig, obesity researcher
+Dr. Ludwig, an obesity researcher.

 Dr. Mark Hyman says it best, “If you still think a calorie is just a calorie, maybe this study will convince you otherwise.
 In a study of 154 countries that looked at the correlation of calories, sugar, and diabetes, scientists found that adding 150 calories a day to the diet barely raised the risk of diabetes in the population, but if those 150 calories came from soda, the risk of diabetes went up by 700 percent.
 Some calories are addictive, others healing, some fattening, some metabolism-boosting.
 That’s because food doesn’t just contain calories, it contains information.
 Every bite of food you eat broadcasts a set of coded instructions to your body—instructions that can create either health or disease.”